-Last updated: February 2022
+Last updated: January 2023

 The above chart is a cobweb diagram showing how a country measures up on four important dimensions of economic performance—per capita income, annual GDP growth, business climate rank and creditworthiness.
 Per capita income is in current US dollars.
-Annual GDP growth is the five-year average forecast between 2022 and 2026.
-Business climate is measured by the World Bank’s latest Ease of Doing Business ranking of 190 countries.
+Annual GDP growth is the five-year average forecast between 2023 and 2027.
+Business climate is measured by the World Bank’s 2019 Ease of Doing Business ranking of 190 countries.
 Creditworthiness attempts to measure a country's ability to honour its external debt obligations and is measured by its OECD country credit risk rating.
 The chart shows not only how a country performs on the four dimensions, but how it measures up against other countries in the region.

 Thailand’s 20-Year National Strategy (2017-2036) will continue to underpin the government’s strategy to lift growth over the longer term.
 A cornerstone of this initiative is the ongoing implementation of projects in the flagship US$50 billion Eastern Economic Corridor (about 10% of GDP), which should support a pick-up in private and public investment.
-Greater infrastructure development should aid foreign investment and enhance the international competitiveness of high-potential industries, including next generation automobiles and artificial intelligence.
+Greater infrastructure development should aid foreign investment and enhance the international competitiveness of high-potential growth industries, including next-generation automobiles and artificial intelligence.
 But an ageing society, moderate competitiveness and labour skills shortages, if left unaddressed, will weigh on economic growth potential over time.
 The potential for political tensions and protests remain ongoing risks to business confidence, foreign investment and the broader economic recovery ahead of and beyond the 2023 general election.

 Country risk in Thailand is low to moderate.
 The OECD has a country credit grade of 3; comparable with the Philippines, India and Indonesia.
 This indicates a relatively low to moderate likelihood that Thailand will be unable and/or unwilling to meet its external debt obligations.

 Risk of expropriation in Thailand is moderate to high.
 According to the US investment climate statements, Thai laws provide guarantees regarding protection from expropriation without compensation and non-discrimination for some, but not all, investors.
 Thailand allows the government to carry out expropriation for the purpose of promoting public interest, with reasonable compensation being offered to the expropriated private party.